 Even my old Zebras have withstood the test of time and various re-reads with ease.

 Fortunately, I had 3 extra copies of this “romance “(don’t ask me how or why!).
 This Ravaged Heart is notable for being one of the first romance novels to have a full-stretch cover clinch instead of a smaller image centered in the middle.

 Either Barbara Riefe ‘ripper or Kathleen E. Woodiwiss‘ Shanna was the first to have this style.
 Both novels were published in 1977.
 In my opinion, Betty Maxey‘s artwork isn’t as memorable as H. Tom Hall‘s illustration.

 Final Analysis of This Ravaged Heart

-The main characters blew, still, I had to give this an overall positive rating just for Lavinia’s wicked, son-loving heart, her ridiculous Satan-worshipping, witchy antics, and her cat, Mody, who was also awesome.
+Still, I had to give this an overall positive rating.
+If not for the romance, just for Lavinia’s wicked, son-loving heart, with her ridiculous Satan-worshipping, witchy antics, and of course, her cat, Mody, who was all kinds of awesome.

 Lisa Allworth Dandridge, a young English bride, came to America as mistress to a vast shipping fortune.
 Desperately in love, she and her dashing husband, Ross, never dreamed that they would soon be parted by malevolent forces beyond their control.

 A powerful story of one woman’s tender love and another’s overwhelming jealousies.
 Their struggle for the same man sweeps across continents and across time – from the 19th century world of aristocratic splendor to plague-ridden London; from the heights of passion to the darkest pits of hell.
 It is a magnificent novel of star-crossed lovers caught in a web of horror.THIS RAVAGED HEART by BARBARA RIEFE